La Planque

 Where the Maures Meets the Mediterranean Table

 Sainte-Maxime sits across the bay from Saint-Tropez, close enough to share the same light and the same Var coastline, far enough to operate at a different register.
 The town has never quite chased the high-season spectacle of its neighbour, and its restaurant culture reflects that.
 Where Saint-Tropez tilts toward theatrical beach dining and international brand outposts, Sainte-Maxime has historically supported a more neighbourhood-oriented food scene: smaller rooms, fewer celebrities, more regulars.
-La Planque, at 24 Rue d'Alsace, sits inside that pattern.
+La Planque is a Neapolitan Pizzeria at 24 Rue d'Alsace, 83120 Sainte-Maxime, France.
 The address is residential in character, the kind of street that takes a moment to locate on foot, which is itself a signal about what kind of place to expect.

 The Provence-Alpes-Côte d'Azur region gives its restaurants a sourcing advantage that few parts of France can match at this density.
 Within an hour of Sainte-Maxime, producers are working with courgette flowers, fig varieties, wild sea bass, rouget, local lamb from the Var hills, and olive oils from the Massif des Maures.
 That geography matters more than any individual kitchen decision, because it sets the raw material ceiling.
 Restaurants that pay attention to that supply chain, rather than importing from outside the region, tend to produce food that reads as distinctly southern without resorting to Provençal cliché.